sovetov/sovetov.github.io/install-python-from-source-on-ubuntu.md

 - Where do you place source code?
 - Do you need to run `make install`?

+Python 3.6.1 will be used as an example.

-# Dependencies for Tkinter, sqlite3 and others
+## Dependencies for Tkinter, sqlite3 and others

 ```
 sudo apt-get install tk8.6-dev  # For Tkinter. (tcl8.6-dev is dependency).